-The chart describes the pleading templates produced by Gary Fitzgerald, BL.
-These pleadings are available at www.abusivelending.org for downloading and use in your case.
+The chart describes the pleading templates produced by Gary Fitzgerald, BL and updated by David Browne, BL.
+These pleadings are available at http://abusivelending.org/ for downloading and use in your case.

 Please note:

 1. The legal system is very complex and there are a very large number of variations possible in each document.
 It is NEVER advisable to enter a legal dispute without being represented by experienced lawyers.